CardonaEA/Bio-EdIP/README.md

 **To run Bio-EdIP**, Matlab Compiler Runtime (MCR v.7.8) is needed.
 This program is included when installing “Bio-EdIP.rar”.
 One can also install “Bio-EdIP (without MCR).rar”, if MCR is already installed in you computer.

-**Please note** that Bio-EdIP user manual includes examples of use.
-Example images together with our annotated data can be downloaded as well (“Constructed datasets.rar”).
+**Please note** that Bio-EdIP user manual includes examples of use and a benchmark of annotated data.
+Example images and annotated data can be downloaded as well (“Constructed datasets.rar”).

 ## Reference this article